S18-Niloy/CSE439/S3_training/Readme.md

 ![image](Visualization_Unetpp.png)

-# Resnet
+# ResUNet (First step with poor result)

 ## Model
-The model used for training is loaded from a pre-trained file (path_to_resnet.keras).
+The model used for training is loaded from a pre-trained file (path_to_resunet.keras).
 Ensure that this file exists and contains the architecture and weights of the U-Net model.

 ## Training
 The training process involves compiling the model using the Adam optimizer with a learning rate of 1e-4 and binary cross-entropy loss function.
 The fit() function is then used to train the model on the training data for 20 epochs with a batch size of 16.
 Validation data is provided to monitor the model's performance during training.